-I have noticed something about our teens lately that is quite encouraging: they are not ashamed of us.
+I have noticed something about our teens lately that is quite encouraging: they are not embarrassed by us older Christians.

 Going to church, singing spiritual songs, being among so many adults, this is not exactly cool.
 Yet every week I see one or more of our teens bring a friend of theirs to church.
-This tells me that they are not afraid to acknowledge their Lord; they love and respect their youth minister enough to introduce their friends to him; and all in all they must think that the rest of us are okay since they are not worried that we will embarrass them in front of their guests.
-Of course, they are not the only ones who bring friends to church, I see many others who do so and I encourage you to continue inviting your friends and family to church.
+This tells me that they are not afraid to acknowledge their Lord; they love and respect their youth minister enough to introduce their friends to him; and, all in all, they must think that the rest of us are okay since they are not worried that we will embarrass them in front of their guests.
+Of course, they are not the only ones who bring friends to church, I see many others who do so and I encourage you to continue practicing this type of evangelism.

 1. Make sure your conduct outside the church building is the same as your conduct inside the church building.

-If it is not, your poor conduct outside the church will merely reinforce the widely held concept that Christians are hypocrites in your friend's mind.
+If it is not, your poor conduct outside the church will merely reinforce the widely held concept that Christians are hypocrites.